mamaly12/User_Management/README.md

 **1-1 Web part:**

-      a. users have to register
+      a. users can register

       b.
-THE FIRST USER WHO RWGISTERS WILL BE KNOWN AS ADMIN. (column roles is implemented inside the user table)
+THE FIRST USER WHO REGISTER WILL GIVEN ADMIN_ROLE. (column roles is implemented inside the user table)

       c.
 PLEASE NOTE THAT ONLY ADMIN CAN DO THE FOLLOWING ACTIONS: